If readers don’t care who writes the books, Amazon will fill the store with its own.

 In other words: authors, not content producers.

-Because once the store fills with perfectly optimized, perfectly bland, endlessly available books, readers will start asking a different question: “Who do I trust?”
+Because once the store is filled with perfectly optimized, perfectly bland, endlessly available books, readers will ask a different question: “Who do I trust?”

 The bottom line is simple.